 Her goals in the classroom are to provide a safe environment for learning, show students how applicable psychology is to everyday life, and help them to learn more about themselves.
 Amy is happiest when she is in the classroom.
 Amy has taught a variety of subjects in psychology from psychological disorders and treatment to critical thinking and problem solving to anger management and stress reduction.

 Curiosity is what drives Amy.
 She is an avid reader and tends to click on every link that appears even remotely interesting.
 As a result, she is an encyclopedia of random facts, most of which is only useful in trivia.
 She is an amateur photographer who loves to capture people's personalities in photos.
-She is a mom to an eleven-year-old boy and three cats.
-As soon as she figures out the meaning to everything, she'll let you know.

 Connect With Amy